|

 In a previous sitting Boccacci openly spoke against the priests.

 9 August 1938 - Boccacci speaks: «There is a lot of imagination in my writings.
 Who speaks of me and of my time, much exaggerates; I was a moral and good-mannered man like many others, but not like those black guys.
 I did not do any harm, in fact I did well to many.
 I was persecuted a lot by those black dudes and much I had to fight them; they wanted to imprison me, and because of this they put on my person a reward as it is used for murderers, and I had to stay for days hidden in my house.
-If there really existed the hell as described by the divine poet Dante of the Alighieri, you should still make a room underneath it to place all those black dudes in it.
+If there really existed the hell as described by the divine poet Dante Alighieri, you should still make a room underneath it to place all those black dudes in it.
 I would like to tell you many things about my times and also speak to you of a certain groom Messer Lao.
-In the evening, leaning against the column of my loggia, I long contemplated nature and a lot I wrote with good vein».
+In the evening, leaning against the column of my loggia, I contemplated nature for a long time and a lot I wrote with good vein».

 The true Boccaccio did not have bad relationships with the clergy, and he himself was a religious man: in 1360 Pope Innocent VI authorized him to priesthood.
 What he tells in his Decameron, regarding the behaviour not exactly exemplar of priests, friars and nuns, belonged to the anecdotes of his time, and was well known to everybody.
 In 1362 he had a profound crisis because the Carthusian monk Pietro Petroni, in fame of holiness, had threatened hell to him and Petrarch if they had not abandoned the vanity of profane literature.
-He was even on the verge of wanting to destroy the Decameron, but was dissuaded by Petrarch.
+He was even on the verge of destroying his Decameron, but was dissuaded by Petrarch.
 Anyway, in the last years of his life he devoted himself to religious meditation.
 Nobody ever put a reward on his person.

 30 November 1938 - Boccacci: «For a long time I did not speak; my spirit contemplated the Infinite.
 I think of a certain friar Gallina.
 Also Messer Banfo is here, his light has equal vibrations and he wants to reincarnate.
 Close the curtains; the radiation of artificial light gives annoyance to the medium's radiations».